 Information for History Majors

-The links below contain information specific to VCU history majors.
-Please also see the College of Humanities and Sciences current student page for additional information about how to withdraw from a class, appeal a grade, see graduation requirements, etc.
+In addition to the information below, the College of Humanities and Sciences Current Student page offers information about how to withdraw from a class, appeal a grade, see graduation requirements, etc.

 I want to...

-HIST 493 places students in a field internship for one semester, and students receive credit for work on historical projects with approved agencies.
-Students may receive 2, 3, or 4 credit hours for work per semester, for a maximum total of 6 credits.
+HIST 493 places students in a field internship, and students receive credit for work on historical projects with approved agencies.
+Students may receive two, three or four credit hours for work per semester, for a maximum total of six internship credits.
 The work of the internship varies according to the placement, and we take care to place students in internships which match their interests and career goals.

 Undergraduate students may, with the support of a faculty member, take an independent study in history, HIST 492, for upper-division credit toward the major or minor.